The races for Minneapolis mayor and all 13 of the City's ward seats are growing more crowded as November nears.

 The Rev. DeWayne Davis was first to announce his candidacy for mayor in mid-October.
 He is currently the lead pastor at Plymouth Congregational Church in the Stevens Square neighborhood and recently served as the chaplain of the Minnesota State Senate.

-Jazz Hampton is the latest candidate to enter the increasingly crowded mayoral race.
+Jazz Hampton was the latest candidate to enter the increasingly crowded mayoral race.
 He is the CEO and co-founder of TurnSignl, an on-demand app that connects drivers to lawyers during traffic stops.
 A lawyer himself, Hampton served on the legal team for Marvin Haynes, who was exonerated in 2023 for a 2004 North Minneapolis murder.

-Minneapolis Voices' Q&As with mayoral candidates:
+Minneapolis Voices interviews with mayoral candidates:

 Mayor Jacob Frey seeks a final term to help Minneapolis rebound